hmrc/bucket-dir/README.md

 It was built in order to host Maven and Ivy repositories in S3 and serve them via CloudFront, but it could meet other needs too.

-> DISCLAIMER: This utility is the product of a time boxed spike.
-It should not be considered production ready.
-Use at your own risk.

 ## Installation

 ```